Drexel Dragons women's basketball

 The Drexel Dragons women's basketball program represents intercollegiate women's basketball at Drexel University.
-The team currently competes in the Colonial Athletic Association in Division I of the National Collegiate Athletic Association (NCAA) and play home games at the Daskalakis Athletic Center in Philadelphia, Pennsylvania.
+The team currently competes in the Coastal Athletic Association in Division I of the National Collegiate Athletic Association (NCAA) and play home games at the Daskalakis Athletic Center in Philadelphia, Pennsylvania.

 History

 Drexel women's basketball began in 1887, and the first officially organised team began playing in 1909.
 The first intercollegiate season began in 1921, playing their first game against Swarthmore College.
 The first games were played at the 33rd Street Armory.
 The Dragons joined Division I in 1982.
 In the 1980s, the team nickname changed from the Dragonettes to the Dragons.

 Drexel accomplished two consecutive undefeated seasons in 1965–66 and 1966–67.
 Both teams finished with a record of 8–0.

-Drexel has received one bid to the NCAA Women's Basketball tournament, occurring in 2009.
+Drexel has received three bids to the NCAA Division I tournament, occurring in 2009, 2021, and 2024.
 Drexel's women's basketball team won their first national title in 2013, winning the NIT Tournament.

 On February 22, 2007, Drexel defeated Northeastern 98–90 in an NCAA Division I record five overtimes.

 Postseason results

 NCAA Division I tournament results

-The Dragons have appeared in the NCAA Division I tournament two times.
-Their combined record is 0–2.
+The Dragons have appeared in the NCAA Division I tournament three times.
+Their combined record is 0–3.

 WNIT results

-The Dragons have appeared in the Women's National Invitation Tournament (WNIT) ten times, winning it in 2013.
-Their combined record is 11–9.
+The Dragons have appeared in the Women's National Invitation Tournament (WNIT) eleven times, winning it in 2013.
+Their combined record is 11–10.